hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 This can be battery powered via the J5 (BAT) connector on the board located to the right of the USB-C power connector:
 https://www.raspberrypi.com/documentation/computers/images/j5.png?hash=70853cc7a9a01cd836ed8351ece14d59

-You can set a wake alarm which will switch the board to a very low-power state (approximately 3mA).
+We can set a wake alarm which will switch the board to a very low-power state (approximately 3mA).
 When the alarm time is reached, the board will power back on.
 This can be useful for periodic jobs like time-lapse imagery.
 To support the low-power mode for wake alarms, edit the bootloader configuration: